 How to Respond to Counter Offers

 Typically, most sellers won't accept your offer outright, but instead will provide you with a counter offer that changes the price, the closing date, occupancy deadlines, or any conditions you set forth in your offer.
+In other words, when you make an offer on a house it's typically the starting point in negotiations.

 You can accept, reject or present your own counter offer to the new offer.
 Make sure to set a time limit for accepting your new offer or offering yet another counter offer.
 There will be no contract formed until one side simply accepts the other's latest offer without modification.